July 25–28, Linville

 Each entry will represent their NC croquet club in the Penwell Trophy competition.
 Points are awarded to each entry that finishes 4th place or higher within a flight.
 The club with the most points is the winner and will have their name inscribed on the trophy.
 Also, individual trophies will be awarded in each flight.
 Each entry will be scheduled to play a minimum of six games (up to three games on any one day of the tournament).
 However, games may be canceled if necessary as a result of weather delays or drop-outs.

 The tournament fees include lunch and soft drinks each day, a tournament dinner, and a finals brunch.

 The Avery County website lists a broad range of lodging and dining venues.
-Their list does not include the Pixie Motel (828-733-2597), popular with players because of its central location and low price.
 There are also rental properties available at Grandfather Golf & Country Club and at Linville Ridge Country Club.
 Farther afield, there is plenty of lodging in Boone.

 This is a popular resort area.
 Book your lodging early.